Bing Crosby: Health and death

 On October 13, 1977, Crosby flew alone to Spain to play golf and hunt partridge.
-On October 14, at the La Moraleja Golf Course near Madrid, Crosby played 18 holes of golf.
-His partner was World Cup champion Manuel Piñero; their opponents were club president César de Zulueta and Valentín Barrios.
+The next day, Crosby played 18 holes of golf at the La Moraleja Golf Course near Madrid.
+His partner was World Cup champion Manuel Piñero.
+Their opponents were club president César de Zulueta and Valentín Barrios.
 According to Barrios, Crosby was in good spirits throughout the day, and was photographed several times during the round.
-At the ninth hole, construction workers building a house nearby recognized him, and when asked for a song, Crosby sang "Strangers in the Night".
+At the ninth hole, construction workers building a house nearby recognized Crosby, and when asked for a song, Crosby sang "Strangers in the Night".
 Crosby, who had a 13 handicap, won with his partner by one stroke.

-At about 6:30 pm, as Crosby and his party headed back to the clubhouse, Crosby said, "That was a great game of golf, fellas.
+As Crosby and his party headed back to the clubhouse at around 6:30 p.m., Crosby said, "That was a great game of golf, fellas.
 Let's go have a Coca-Cola."
-These were his last words.
-About 20 yd from the clubhouse entrance, Crosby collapsed and died instantly from a massive heart attack.
+Those were his last words.
+About 20 yd from the clubhouse entrance, Crosby collapsed and died instantly from a heart attack.
 At the clubhouse and later in the ambulance, house physician Dr. Laiseca tried to revive him, but was unsuccessful.
-At Reina Victoria Hospital he was administered the last rites of the Catholic Church and was pronounced dead.
-He was 74 years old.
+At Reina Victoria Hospital, Crosby was administered the last rites of the Catholic Church and was pronounced dead at the age of 74.

-On October 18, 1977, following a private funeral Mass at St. Paul's Catholic Church in Westwood, Crosby was buried at Holy Cross Cemetery in Culver City, California.
+On October 18, 1977, following a private funeral Mass at St. Paul the Apostle Catholic Church in Westwood, Los Angeles, Crosby was buried at Holy Cross Cemetery in Culver City, California.